A Decision in Principle (DIP) is sometimes also referred to as:

 However, the main difference is that an Application is the only way to receive an actual Mortgage Offer.

-They will be able to answer to answer any questions you still have, and arrange a decision in principle for you from a major high street lender if you require one.
-Alternatively you may find you are ready to proceed to a full mortgage application.
+They will be able to answer any questions you still have, and arrange a decision in principle for you from a major high street lender if you require one.
+Alternatively, you may find you are ready to proceed to a full mortgage application.